 “Writing the synopsis was harder than writing the book!”
 How often have you heard that, or said it yourself?
 An even greater challenge is a one-page synopsis, but there are huge benefits to tackling it whether you write fiction, non-fiction, have a publisher, or are self-published.

-Having recently been through this process for a long creative non-fiction work, as well as a new BiteSize ebook, I decided to share it with you while the scars are fresh.
+Having recently been through this process for a long creative non-fiction work, I decided to share it with you while the scars are fresh.
 Whether or not you redraft your books, I guarantee a one-page synopsis will go through multiple drafts because it’s no use cheating with small fonts and narrow margins.

 The aim is to capture the heart of your book and make it beat in 300 words.

 1.To improve your work: Even before you edit, constructing a one-page synopsis based on key aspects of story (discussed here), will enable you to check that they are present and clear in your manuscript.
 If they are not – back to the keyboard or pen.

 2. Because an agent or publisher may ask for it: Several pages used to be allowed for a full synopsis for fiction, or a proposal for non-fiction, and some publishers still ask for this.
 But with the time pressure on fewer staff coping with more submissions, the one-page synopsis is becoming popular.